January 28, 2022 | Personal Injury

 In order for the communication to be privileged, a person must have requested legal advice, or the discussion must have reason related to a request for legal assistance.
 These communications must be kept confidential, meaning they are limited to the client and the attorney.
 If any person outside of the attorney-client relationship receives communications, the privilege is lost.
 For example, if an individual client includes their friend in an email to their attorney, the attorney-client privilege ceases to exist.
 Even if this communication is made in confidence, this will waive the privilege.

 If you or somebody you care about has sustained an injury caused by the actions of another individual or entity in Indiana, you need to reach out to an attorney as soon as possible.
-A skilled Indianapolis personal injury lawyer can help you through this entire process.
+A skilled Indianapolis accident lawyer can help you through this entire process.
 They will let you know what communication is considered privileged with your case.
 In general, any communication you have with your attorney will be covered through the attorney-client privilege so you can speak freely with regard to your situation.